 The following steps show how easy it is to choose the data export type you want to use.

-1. We start by clicking on Sequentum Enterprise's Data menu and then clicking the Export Target Settings button.
+1. We start by clicking on Sequentum Enterprise's Data menu and then clicking the Export Target Configuration button.

 Sequentum Enterprise Data menu

-2. After clicking the Export Target Settings button the Data Export Configuration Window displays.
+2. After clicking the Export Target Configurations button the Data Export Configuration Window displays.
 This window allows you to change and configure a new export target.
-The default option is Excel 2003.
+The default option is MS Excel.